A Red Face Could Mean Rosacea

 Using makeup, particularly with a green tint, to hide the redness

-Using prescription gels, creams, lotions, and antibiotics
+Using prescription gels, creams, lotions, and antibiotics as prescribed

 Having lasers and other light therapy for some forms of rosacea